Painting Installation & Performance Archive

 Break ∀way State reimagines the video Breakaway State (2020) through a series of paintings based on stills taken from the video footage.
 The video was commissioned for an online programme of the same name by The Parallel State, and funded by Future's Venture.

 The installation traces the impact of migration, colonial legacy, and cultural memory through the embodied language of movement.
-The title draws on the universal quantifier '∀' (‘for all’), reframing it as a symbolic prompt, a gesture toward emotional alignment in the face of a violent state.
-It suggests a shared departure from inherited conditions.
+By drawing on the mathematical universal quantifier '∀' (‘for all’), the work reframes this logical symbol to point towards emotional alignment in the face of state violence by indicating a shared departure from inherited conditions.

 These works critique and reveal themes of migration, drawing on the aesthetics and cultural layering of Julie Dash’s Daughters of the Dust and themes of cultural migration explored in Zora Neale Hurston's writings.
 Break ∀way State, as an evolving work, functions as archival fragments, connecting motion to memory.